SYNChronicity

 Poster Presentation

 Posters offer a succinct view of program and practices, policy issues, or research analysis.
-Posters will remain available for viewing throughout the conference, if possible.
+Posters will be available for viewing throughout the conference, if possible.
 Presenters should be with their posters during their scheduled viewings.
-Specific guidelines for printing the poster will be provided upon acceptance.
+Specific guidelines for printing the poster will be provided upon acceptance..

 Presenter Maximum: Two (2)